-You can expect well-damped shocks and forks that can easily be adjusted to different rider weights and riding styles.
+You can expect well-damped shocks and suspension forks that can easily be adjusted to different rider weights and riding styles.
 It’s also the price at which components become light enough that they can be used to make longer-travel bikes viable as all-day companions.

-The best mountain bikes under £2,000
+Shopping for mountain bikes under £2,000

 We’re more than happy to roll up our sleeves and get our hands dirty.
 The real question is: should YOU have to?
 We don’t think so, which is why a lot of the bikes that scored low could be improved with a bit of tinkering, especially where suspension is concerned.

 Bikes that are easy to set up are easy to ride and even easier to love.

 Let’s not pretend that looks aren’t important.
 Sure, a cool looking bike that rides like a dog is a no-no but if you’re drawn to the styling of one particular bike even if it scores the same as – or even a point lower than – another bike, we reckon you should go for the bike you actually want to ride.